 - Make sure to bring the right sized tent for your camping party.
 If the tent is too small you might be in for an uncomfortable night’s sleep, like sardines in a tin.
 On the opposite end though picking a tent to large means unnecessary hassle and longer set up and teardown times.

 - When thinking about shelter don’t forget about all the gear that will need a place inside the tent as well.
 Consider looking for a tent that has a vestibule that will allow you to store gear outside the tent, which will leave more room for movement and people inside.

 - When setting up your tent keep in mind the direction of the wind, making sure not to have the tent downwind of the campfire smoke.

 - Don’t be afraid to think outside the box when it comes to shelter, there are many new options out there as opposed to the standard tent such as hammock camping.

 - Make sure that the sleeping bag you are using is appropriate and rated for the weather that you will be camping in order to avoid an uncomfortably cold or hot night.

 - While the right sleeping bag is important sometimes the foundation underneath can be even more important, a good inflatable or pad underneath your sleeping bag can make all the difference sometimes between a restless night or a good night’s sleep.

 - If camping with children make sure you are using a sleeping bag size appropriate for them, as opposed to your old hand me down.
 Doing this will help them stay a happy camper which in turn will make you a happy camper.

-- Setting up the campfire should be the next important item on your to do list after shelter is taken care of.
+- Setting up the campfire should be the next important item on your to-do list after the shelter is taken care of.

 - Don’t forget your fire starters some cheap and easy ones to consider are cotton balls with a small amount of petroleum jelly on them stored in a ziplock bag, or dryer lint filled cardboard toilet paper holders, or even fire starter sticks which can be purchased at most stores.